 As many as 20 million Americans have gallstones, according to the National Institutes of Health, but often, there are no symptoms.
-In fact, many people never experience symptoms or discomfort from gallstones, which can be as small as a grain of sand or as big as a golf ball.
+In fact, many people never experience discomfort and don’t even know they have gallstones, which may be as small as a grain of sand or as big as a golf ball.

-Sometimes, however, gallstones can trigger severe pain and other symptoms., and gallbladder removal is the treatment of choice in conventional medicine.
-There's no question that this surgery is necessary in many cases.
-When a patient's gallbladder is infected or severely inflamed, removal is a matter of life and death.
-But in other cases, gallbladder surgery may not solve the problem-and may even be a mistake.
+But sometimes, the stones can trigger severe pain and other symptoms.
+In conventional medicine, gallbladder removal is the treatment of choice for patients with any symptoms of gallstones.
+There is no question that surgery is necessary in many cases.
+When a patient’s gallbladder is infected or severely inflamed, gallbladder surgery is required as a matter of life and death.
+But in some other cases, gallbladder removal may not solve the problem and may even be a mistake.

-Studies show that gallstone symptoms, which can include abdominal pain, nausea, indigestion, bloating, and gas, don't always disappear after surgery, although pain usually decreases significantly.
-One study, published in The British Journal of Surgery, found that 34 percent of patients still had some abdominal pain one year after their gallbladders had been removed.
+Studies show that gallstone symptoms, which can include abdominal pain, nausea, indigestion, bloating, and gas, don’t always disappear after surgery, although pain usually decreases significantly.
+In fact, a 2005 study published in the Journal of Gastrointestinal Surgery found that about 22 percent of patients continued to experience pain five years after their gallbladders had been removed.
 And a 2018 study published in the Korean Journal of Internal Medicine found that patients who returned to eating fatty animal foods after having their gallbladders removed continued to experience abdominal symptoms such as dyspepsia do bloating.

 How Your Gallbladder Works